dev4press/gd-security-headers/readme.txt

 * New: headers panel: for iis servers
 * New: new method for building the HTACCESS headers
 * Edit: improved additional headers object
-* Edit: updated rules for google analytics
+* Edit: updated rules for Google Analytics
 * Edit: do not run when WordPress runs CRON
 * Edit: removed some unused code and strings